-When Marianne rubbed a cloth to destroy the first portrait of Héloïse, I knew this film was going to be a once in a lifetime experience.
-I love how expressive both actors are—their gazes, their nuances, and the way they deliver each line...
+When Marianne rubbed a cloth to destroy the first portrait of Héloïse, I knew this film was going to be a once-in-a-lifetime experience.
+I loved how expressive both actors were—their gazes, their nuances, and the way they delivered each line...
 If I may borrow Jane Austen’s words, this film has truly pierced my soul.
 All the eroticism is steeped in consent.
-I also love the setting: the eerie mansion by the beach, with a cliff, was the perfect venue for a love story I could only imagine and dream of.
-I felt everything through this movie and loved how both actors flirted and argued until they could no longer speak or touch each other anymore.
+I also loved the setting: the eerie mansion by the beach, perched on a cliff, was the perfect backdrop for a passionate story I could only imagine and dream of.
+I felt everything through this movie and adored how both actors flirted and argued until they could no longer speak or touch each other.
 Sighhhh...
 I could talk about this film all day.
 Another sighhhh...
-I’m truly touched and have recommended it to my closest friends as a must-watch.
-After my first watch, I can say this movie has left a lasting mark on me and took a significant portion of my heart.
-ARGH— I'm in love with this movie!
+I’m truly moved and have recommended it to my closest friends as a must-watch.
+After my first viewing, I can say this movie has left a lasting mark on me and has taken a significant part of my heart.
+ARGH—I'm in love with this movie!

 recommendation image